 - Any further assessments required are identified and decisions are made about when and by whom these will be done

-- A letter is sent to Parents and Carers explaining everything that has happened, clearly explaining what assessments will take place and the date on which a decision will be made
+- A letter is sent to Parents/ Carers clearly explaining what assessments will take place and given an indication of how long this will take.

 - Professionals will see your child and you.
 This is to gain as much information as possible so that the Panel can make a decision